 Vic Firth is a well-known percussion company founded by an American musician, Everett Joseph “Vic” Firth.
 I have always had a good experience with their drumming sticks and mallets.
 The drumming gloves are made of premium Cabretta leather with breathable synthetic mesh on its palm and back.
 On forefinger and thumb, there are synthetic rubber patches to enhance the grip.
 They have a rather sleek look with black and grey panels.

-Some of the grip dots did come out after a while, but they lasted long enough.
+Some of the grip dots did come out after a while, but they last long enough.
 Another thing you must keep in mind that they are not made for winters.
 If you have to play outdoors during winters, don’t expect them to keep your fingers warm and cozy.
-They are available in different sizes and users have verified that they run true to their size.

 As I mentioned before, drumming gloves can take some time getting used to.
 If you are still confused about whether you should go for it or not, here are a few reasons to consider: